Azure/Industrial-IoT/docs/manual/readme.md

 ### Configuration Environment Variables

 In the following sections, one can find the configuration environment variables to configure the different microservices.
-The values can be changed by setting environment variables (that are defined in the 2<sup>nd</sup> column).
+The values can be changed by setting environment variables (that are defined in the second column).
 For legacy reasons, multiple environment variables exist for one value.
 They overwrite each other from top to bottom (last one wins).

 #### Configuration Parameters